froggitti/websetup.froggitti.net/README.md

 Install the vector-web-setup module by running `npm install vector-web-setup`.

-Forward port 8000 (or whatever port you choose to run it on) on your router.
+Forward TCP port 8000 (or whatever port you choose to run it on) on your router.

 Change [line 160 in /rts-js/main.js](https://github.com/froggitti/websetup.froggitti.net/blob/master/rts-js/main.js#L160) to your website URL.